-10 Fascinating Facts About Lightning Bugs
+10 Fascinating Facts About Fireflies:

 - The flashing is more than just a pretty light show.
-Among the species of lightning bugs that produce a glow, each one has its own unique flash pattern, and they use the flashes to attract mates.
+Among the species of fireflies that produce a glow, each one has its own unique flash pattern, and they use the flashes to attract mates.
 Females wait in tall foliage, flashing to attract males.
 The males flash in response as they move closer to the females.
 The glow is also a handy way to repel predators.
 Since fireflies produce bitter chemicals as a response to predators, most insect-eating animals know that if it lights up, it tastes bad.

-- It’s easy to identify lightning bugs by their flash patterns.
+- It’s easy to identify fireflies by their flash patterns.
 Photinus pyralis is one of the more common types found in the United States, and this species always makes a J-shaped flash by lighting up as they fly in an arc.
 Photinus brimley flies in a straight line and produces one flash every three to eight seconds.
 Photinus consimilis makes a double flash every five seconds, and Photinus collustrans flashes three times in two to three seconds.

-- Some lightning bugs are tricksters.
+- Some fireflies are tricksters.
 While adults of most species eat pollen or smaller insects, some females of the Photuris genus prey on male lightning bugs of other species.
 They’ll lure the males in by mimicking their flash patterns.
 And, since female Photuris fireflies gravitate towards the flash patterns of different species, male Photuris fireflies mimic those species to attract the females.

-- Lightning bugs glow because their tails contain just the right chemicals and enzymes (calcium, adenosine triphosphate, luciferin and luciferase) to create a bioluminescent chemical reaction.
+- Lightning bugs glow because their tails contain just the right chemicals and enzymes (calcium, adenosine triphosphate, luciferin, and luciferase) to create a bioluminescent chemical reaction.
 These insects control the flashing by adding oxygen to start the chemical reaction within the light-producing organ in their tails.